belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/102-Clone-repository.md

 # change folder
 cd kubernetes-lab

-# move the `srv` from git folder "kubernetes-lab/" to "/srv"
+# copy the `srv` from git folder "kubernetes-lab/" to "/srv"
 # change the script to executable
 chmod +x alpine1-first-run.sh